-Our Healthcare division also develops cardiac diagnostic systems, including Holter analyzers and recorders.
-Our PathfinderSL® analysis tool provides simple, actionable Holter reports to any PC, inside or outside the hospital.
+Our PathfinderSL® analysis tool provides multiple analysis modes and simple, actionable Holter reports to any PC, inside or outside the hospital.
 Our EvoTM Holter recorders provide low cost of ownership through, for example, the elimination of disposable batteries, memory cards with no moving parts to maintain and other advances.
 Our Lifecard® CF Holter recorders are worn by patients for up to seven days in order to capture heart arrhythmias that may occur in a patient only a few times per week.
 This product is helpful in identifying the presence of atrial fibrillation.
-Patients that may be experiencing even less frequent heart arrhythmias wear our CardioCall® product, which stays with the patient over several weeks and transmits its findings over the phone to a receiving station in the hospital.